jruales/Reading-List-2016/README.md

 * [100% done on March 20th] Understanding Comics: The Invisible Art by Scott McCloud {Recommended on Bret Victor's website, I found out about it in early 2016}
 * [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}
 * [32% done] The Design of Everyday Things by Donald ("Don") Norman {Recommended on Coursera's HCI course I took several years ago}
-* [28% done] Don't Make Me Think: A Common Sense Approach to Web Usability by Steve Krug {Recommended on Coursera's HCI course?}
+* [100% done on October 14] Don't Make Me Think: A Common Sense Approach to Web Usability by Steve Krug {Recommended on Coursera's HCI course?}
 * Rocket Surgery Made Easy by Steve Krug {Probably advertised within "Don't Make Me Think"}
 * Moonwalking with Einstein by Joshua Foer {Mentioned in passing by M.C. in late 2015}
 * Mindset: The New Psychology of Success by Carol Dweck {Advocated by Khan Academy and recommended on Gates Notes blog}